sthiede/Comparative_Genomics/day1_morning/README.md

 ```

->iii.
-Add entries in your .bashrc file to add required genomics programs to your path variable.

 <details>
-  <summary>Add entries in your .bashrc file to add required genomics programs to your path variable.</summary>
+  <summary>>iii.
+Add entries in your .bashrc file to add required genomics programs to your path variable.</summary>

 ```